joshuaeckroth/csci431-website/notes/genetic-algorithms.md

 needs at least 12-16 years to calculate (whatever age people can begin breeding).
-For the purposes of solving AI problems in a reasonable time frame, the fitness function should be quite fast, because it will be executed /many/ times.
+For the purposes of solving AI problems in a reasonable time frame, the fitness function should be quite fast, because it will be executed *many* times.
 Typical GA algorithms run for maybe 50,000 or 100,000 generations.
 However, if the fitness function is something like, "the simulated efficiency and safety of the commercial airplane described by this genetic representation," then that fitness function